7. The App Class

 }

-In our Online Editor, the app class has already been created for you, and you can view and change the code for it by clicking on the MyApp
+class has already been created for you, and you can view and change the code for it by clicking on a page and then on the MyApp

-button in the editor.
+button at the top of the editor.

 You can name your own app class whatever you want, but remember that all classes in your app need to have a unique name, so you can't have a page class with the same name as your app class.